e2p2/LGX_Lite_Can_Adapter/README.md

 # LGX_Lite_Can_Adapter
 Including umbilical mount

-The LGXtoCANAdapter and LGXtoCanSpacer are to existing desings merged into one... https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/falo/toolhead_pcb_to_can https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Fiction/LGX_Lite_toolhead_PCB_mount
+The LGXtoCANAdapter and LGXtoCanSpacer are two existing desings merged into one which I'm using to mount a BTT EBB36 to the LGX Lite... https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/falo/toolhead_pcb_to_can https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Fiction/LGX_Lite_toolhead_PCB_mount